Man held by police after ‘shotgun cartridges thrown into Buckingham Palace’

 He is being held on suspicion of possession of an offensive weapon after a knife was found, the force said.

-Police carried out a precautionary controlled explosion which could be heard live on GB News, while cordons were put up in the area.
+Police carried out a precautionary controlled explosion which could be heard live on GB News, while cordons were put up in the area just hours before a major military rehearsal of the coronation procession overnight.

+Footage captured by Australia’s Channel 7 News showed four officers detaining the man, dressed in an olive green gilet and checked shirt, outside the gates to the palace near to a security hut where armed officers are stationed.

+The man is then seen being walked backwards while handcuffed to a police van.

 Scotland Yard say they are not treating the incident as terror-related.